Daytime hours: 10:00 am - 6:30 pm

 Educational tools

-These ready-to-use files (accompanied by an answer key) are to be used before and during the visit to the museum.
-They can be downloaded free of charge from the site.
+These ready-to-use files (with answers) are designed to be used before and during your visit to the museum.
+They can be downloaded free of charge from the website.

 Guided tours :

-The museum also offers general or thematic guided tours of one hour, by reservation (from CM1 to high school).
+The museum also offers one-hour general or themed guided tours, with advance booking (from CM1 to lycée).

 Reservation